-• Breed type
+1. Breed type

-- (i) an increase in Bos indicus content beyond 50% will reduce the projected eating quality score. - (ii) cattle from breeds (or sires) with inherently higher marbling (i.e. higher IMF EBVs) will increase the projected eating quality score.
+- an increase in Bos indicus content beyond 50% will reduce the projected eating quality score. - cattle from breeds (or sires) with inherently higher marbling (i.e. higher IMF EBV's) will increase the projected eating quality score.

-• Weight for age
+2. Weight for age

-(i) influenced by growth rate.
+- influenced by growth rate.
 Faster growth rate results in heavier animals at the same age, or younger animals at the same weight.
-The main contributor to growth rate is how you manage the supply and quality of feed available to your cattle.

-• Ossification (degree of calcification of the bones)

-(i) as animals become older ossification score increases.
+The main contributor to growth rate is how you manage the supply and quality of feed available to your cattle. - 3.
+Ossification (degree of calcification of the bones) - as animals become older, ossification score increases.
 At the same age, heifers have higher ossification scores than steers.
-You can ensure animals achieve ossification scores below the maximum allowable (300) by ensuring a whole of life growth rate of more than 0.6 kg/day.
+You can ensure animals achieve ossification scores below the maximum allowable by ensuring a whole of life growth rate of more than 0.6 kg/day.

-• Fatness / marbling
+4. Fatness/marbling

-(i) within a progeny group these are mainly affected by growth rate.
-Higher growth results in increased fat thickness and intramuscular (marbling)

-fat content at the same weight.
+within a progeny group these are mainly affected by growth rate.
+Higher growth results in increased fat thickness and intramuscular (marbling) fat content at the same weight.
 You can influence these by how you manage feed quality and supply.
 Consumers rate marbling as important to eating quality, even though a relationship between marbling and objective measurements of toughness is not well established.
+The main affect is through juiciness and flavour.